Northway Shopping Center: Closing of Cine 10

 The Hoyt's Cine 10 movie theaters, in operation for over 20 years, did not renew their lease which ended in August, 2000.
 The theatre was in a free-standing building consisting of 23000 sqft, and beginning in 1993, switched to second-run movies at a reduced rate.
 The building was 30 years old (as of 2000), had ten screens and 2,000 seats.
 It was suggested that competition from other Hoyt's theatres reduced the profits of this specific cinema.

-Miscellaneous notes

-L.L.
-Bean considered the space formerly occupied by the Lechmere store but declined due to the need (at the time) to demolish that building and build a new one.
-In 2012, the Northway Mall was renamed Northway Shopping Center as the old Northway Mall sign was removed and replaced with a new sign featuring the new name and store lineup.